roberd13/Kubernetes-Quick-Install/README.md

 # Kubernetes-Quick-Install
 Start with at least a 3 node cluster.
-I used Openstack c3.2xlarge instances
+I used Openstack c3.2xlarge instances running Ubuntu 16.04

 # Install Docker on all of your nodes